dmlc/dmlc.github.io/_posts/2015-11-03-training-deep-net-with-R.markdown

 ## [20] Train-accuracy=0.838095238095238
 ```

 Note that `mx.set.seed` is the correct function to control the random process in `mxnet`.
+The reason that is that most of mxnet random number generator can run on different devices, such as GPU.
+We need to use massively parallel PRNG on GPU to get fast random number generations.
+It can also be quite costly to seed these PRNGs.
+So we introduced `mx.set.seed` for mxnet specific device random numbers.
 You can see the accuracy in each round during training.
 It is also easy to make prediction and evaluate.

 ```r